splunk-soar-connectors/trendmicrovisionone/README.md

 Send vault item to sandbox for analysis

 Type: **investigate**
-Read only: **False**
+Read only: **True**

 Sends vault item to sandbox for analysis.
 Provide file name and vault id to perform the action.
+For the 'arguments' parameter, the maximum argument length before encoding is 1024 bytes.
+Arguments are only available for Portable Executable (PE) files and script files

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS